Search

 • You can borrow money from a Roth 401(k) if it's permitted in your plan; you would then repay it with interest.

-What are some downsides and risks of Roth 401(k)s?
+What are the downsides of Roth 401(k)s?

 Roth 401(k)s, like all investment vehicles, carry an inherent degree of risk.
 Your assets have the potential to lose value, but holding a diversified portfolio—meaning it has a mix of investments that tend to perform differently—can help mitigate your risk.